sitaohost/ramDebian/README.md

 ## ramDebian

 ramDebian is a lightweight, memory-based operating system, customized from Debian 12.
 This project aims to run Debian in memory, offering a faster and more streamlined experience.
 It’s ideal for users who need a minimalistic, high-performance system.
+For more information, please see: [ramDebian](https://sitao.org/Linux/ramDebian.html)

 ## Features
 - Based on Debian 12: Built on the stable and secure foundation of Debian GNU/Linux 12.